MARKETProtocol/docs/source/includes/_smartcontracts.md

 Parameter | Description
 --------- |  -----------
-maker | address of user who originated and signed this order taker | address of counterparty to fill order or `null` to allow any counterparty feeRecipient | address of fee recipient node, if any (MARKET does not charge any fees, but nodes may) makerFee | fee to paid by the maker in MKT tokens to the `feeRecipient` takerFee | fee to paid by the taker in MKT tokens to the `feeRecipient`
+maker | address of user who originated and signed this order taker | address of counter-party to fill order or `null` to allow any counter-party feeRecipient | address of fee recipient node, if any (MARKET does not charge any fees, but nodes may) makerFee | fee to paid by the maker in MKT tokens to the `feeRecipient` takerFee | fee to paid by the taker in MKT tokens to the `feeRecipient`